Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

 The key word is applications (countable).
 But it is separated from the blank by "of".

-Answer: (C) a number → "a number of applications" is the correct phrasing.
+Answer: (C) a number → "a number of applications" is the correct expression.

 Complete Sentence: